 Students for Reproductive Justice functions as a collective of organized students that demand Loyola University Chicago provides comprehensive reproductive healthcare.
 Until these demands are met, Students for Reproductive Justice will continue to organize and advocate for Loyola University Chicago to provide its students the resources to care for the whole self, the reproductive system included.

-As the visiting artist, I attend group meetings and gather information, tips, and stories from the girls which later are transformed into zines as take-a-ways for the student body to familiarize themselves with the organization.
+As the visiting artist, I attend group meetings to gather stories from the group which later are transformed into zines as take-a-ways for the student body to familiarize themselves with the organization.

 Over a hundred printed emails, hung to fit a site-specific 1920x1080p projection and then covered the floor in the remaining emails related to organization and production work during 2015.
 The result was a looped video of black and white time lapse photos of us installing the emails to the back wall projected on top of the installed emails, on loop with no sound.

 We reinstalled the piece in the New Design and Media Center studio for the SIM Annual All School Show and were awarded First Place.
 The new edition expanded the repetition of hung printed emails covering all walls with the projection.
 It included a table with the emails we could not fit and coffee for the smell.
 The sound to typing keyboards and blue LED lights added the setting of our usual "artistic" habitat.
 The immersive environment invited participants into a glimpse of our organizational methods.

 De [LINT] ifikayshun

 2016.
 Ensemble Performance, Installation, Sound, Lint Rollers.
 Collaboration with Genna Gmeiner and Dylan Soulard.